dani-capellan/pTBLightNet/README.md

 In this code, we provide a Minimal Working Example (MWE).
 The example data provided (3 internal and 1 external independent testing cases) is located in `data/`.
 There, you will find a `CSV` file with the dataset metadata and a `PKL` file with the images.

+IMPORTANT: Ensure that all images are cropped to the lung region, as this is required for optimal model performance.

 The images are first converted into a `.pkl` file, then the code reads this file and processes the images.
 Although some example images are already converted in to a `.pkl` file in `data/mwe_data.pkl`, we also provide a script to convert custom data into this file.
 The command to run this process is as follows:

 ```bash